kherge/rs.aws-login/README.md

 This subcommand will prompt you to choose an EKS cluster from a list found in the AWS account for your active AWS CLI profile.
 Once a selection is made, the configuration for `kubectl` is updated to support connecting to that EKS cluster.
 Remember to log in before attempting to do so, fresh credentials may be required.

+### Log into an RDS Proxy using IAM

+    aws-login rds $USERNAME

+This subcommand will prompt you to choose an RDS Proxy from a list found in the AWS account for your active AWS CLI profile.
+Once a selection is made, the database authentication token will be generated for you to use in your preferred database client.

+> It is important to note that generating a token will almost always succeed, even if you do not have permission to access the RDS Proxy endpoint.
+If authentication fails, you will want to check a few things:
+>
+> 1. Make sure your TLS settings match.
+> 2. Make sure you are using the correct AWS CLI profile.
+> 3. Make sure your role has the IAM `rds-db:connect` permission.

 ### Log into an AWS account using AWS SSO portal

     aws-login sso